Places Covered: Chennai – Mahabalipuram – Kanchipuram – Kumbakonam – Tanjore – Madurai – Munnar – Periyar – Backwater – Cochin

 We drive to Tiruchirapalli, which is called by the Indians briefly Trichy.
 Impressive rises the great fortress Rock Fort on a 84m high cliff above the city.
 From up here we have a magnificent view.
 Heading north across the Chauvery River, you will already see the temple towers of Srirangam, our next destination.

 The temple complex of Sri Ranganathaswamy is one of the most important Vishnu sanctuaries and since the 10th century, a famous pilgrimage site.
 From the 13th century from the original main temple built by the Pandyas, over the centuries, through the additions of various dynasties, the largest Vishnu temple in South India developed today.
 The total area of this classic temple city is almost one square kilometer.
 The rather inconspicuous main temple in the center is surrounded by seven walls, which are interrupted by 21 magnificent gate towers.
 They form the already visible from a far, the actual landmark Srirangams.
 We walk across the Chinese Bazaar and the Grand Bazaar before continuing to Madurai.
+Overnight stay at Heritage Madurai.

 Madurai is often referred to as the “secret capital of the South”.
 Unlike many other cities in India, which have little to offer apart from a temple, Madurai is a place to stay.
 In addition to the excellent tourist infrastructure with numerous hotels, good restaurants and great shopping, the vibrant city of Sri-Meenakshi Temple in the center offers a unique atmosphere of activity and religiosity.
 We spent a lot of time exploring this huge temple city.
 In addition to the twelve Gopurams, shrines, halls, sculptures and murals impressed above all the hustle and bustle in the daily attended by more than 10,000 people temple city.
 The temple, where Shiva and Meenakshi are worshiped, is located along with other side temples and shrines within a walled rectangle measuring 254 x 237 meters.
 The tall outer wall, shaped like a fortress wall, is interrupted by four gate towers – one in each direction, which is the landmark of Madurai.
 Then we visit the magnificent Thirumalai Nayak Palace and stroll through the wide, ornate halls.
 About 2 km away from Meenakshi Temple is the artificially created Teppakulam Lake with a temple on a small island in the middle.
 We walk over the colorful flower market.
 In the evening we visit the Meenakshi Temple again for the solemn closing ceremony.

 A scenic drive takes us today to Munnar.
 The fresh air and well-preserved colonial buildings have made Munnar a popular destination for explored Indians.
 We visit the local tea museum and take a walk in the tea garden region.
 In the evening we visit the local market.
+Overnight stay at Mistletoe Munnar.

 The journey continues through the endless forests of the Cardamom Mountains to the Periyar Wildlife Sanctuary.
 On the way we visit a spice garden and learn more about the origins of pepper, about the production of curry and many other spices and plants that we use every day and eat, but about which we know very little.
 On a guided hike (about 2 hours) with a member of the Forest Department we explore the national park and the surroundings of the lake in the footsteps of wild elephants and other interesting jungle dwellers.
 The wildlife sanctuary is approximately 800 square kilometers one of the largest national parks in India.
 About 40% of the reserve is covered by lush Shola forest and another 40% is covered with moist tropical deciduous forest.
 The remaining area consists of grassland and the extensive reservoir.
 Depend on luck, some of the approximately 1,000 wild elephants that live in the park can be spotted here.
 Also Sambarh dear, wild boars, wild dogs, sloth bears, leopards and about 50 tigers are among many species of birds to the inhabitants of the reserve.
+Overnight stay at The Coffee Routes.

 In the morning we drive towards Allepey to the starting point of our houseboat trip through the backwaters.
 Just the variety of landscapes and the various vegetation zones from the mountains down into the coastal lowlands make the trip a real experience.
 The backwaters are a vast network of picturesque lagoons, lakes and shallow alluvial lands stretching from Kollam in the south to Cochin in the north and Kottayam in the east.
 The various lakes are networked through artificial channels, which have been used by the locals as important traffic arteries for many centuries.
 We glide past rice terraces, overgrown banks and coconut palms and make stops on the way to small villages and explore the surrounding area.